quantcert/quantcert.github.io/Magma-contextuality/README.md

 ## Installation

-Unfortunately, Magma is a proprietary software, so unlike our previous projects, we are not able to release an docker image containing all the elements necessary to run the code out of the box.
+Unfortunately, Magma is a proprietary software, so unlike our previous projects, we are not able to release a docker image containing all the elements necessary to run the code out of the box.
 Some manual work will be necessary.

-Two types of files are used in this project :
+Two types of files are used in this project:
-- files containing *intrinsics*, called *packages*
+- files containing *intrinsics*, called *packages* in the folder `src/intrinsics`
-- and files containing "normal" function, called *scripts*
+- and files containing "normal" function, called *scripts* in the folder `src/mains`

 The *intrinsics* are typed and compiled function, their use allow us a greater flexibility (as overloading), as well as the usual benefits of typing (earlier error detection, safer usage, ...).
 But since packages are compiled, they must be treaded differently to scripts.
-In order to deal with this, the simplest solution is to put these files in a Magma folder, which are listed in the system environment variable `MAGMA_SYSTEM_SPEC`.
+In order to deal with this, the simplest solution is to put these files in a Magma source code folder.
+These folders are listed in the system environment variable `MAGMA_SYSTEM_SPEC` accessible through the Magma prompt with the command `GetEnv("MAGMA_SYSTEM_SPEC");`.
 But this may be impossible for many reasons, in this case please refer to [this](https://magma.maths.usyd.edu.au/magma/handbook/text/24) documentation page to understand how to attach a package in Magma.
 Since this project was my first use of Magma, I had the occasion of tinkering quite a bit with its various